wendyverdonk93/docs/content/api/payment_methods/post_order_afterpay.md

 ----------------
 __description__ | string

 Text displayed with the order in your MultiSafepay Control, and on the customer's bank statement (if supported by the bank).
 Max.
 200 characters.
-HTML is not supported.
-Use the `items` or `shopping_cart` objects.
+HTML formatting is not supported.
+To add descriptions in HTML format, use the `items` or `shopping_cart` objects instead.

 ----------------
 __payment_options__ | object